-- (a) Effective November 1, 2016, Zenbanx is responsible for all costs associated with the operation of Zenbanx Account program at DUCA (the "Program").
-DUCA will only be responsible for the net interest margin on the Zenbanx Accounts. - (b) ZBC was recapitalized by DUCA and ZBH for \$6,491 and \$4,328, respectively, to fund losses incurred to date. - (c) Upon receipt of regulatory approval on December 15, 2016, DUCA purchased all of ZBH's shares in ZBC for \$1.
+- (a) Effective November 1, 2016, Zenbanx took responsibility for all costs associated with the operation of Zenbanx Account program at DUCA (the "Program").
+DUCA was only responsible for the net interest margin on the Zenbanx Accounts. - (b) ZBC was recapitalized by DUCA and ZBH for \$6,491 and \$4,328, respectively, to fund losses incurred to date. - (c) Upon receipt of regulatory approval on December 15, 2016, DUCA purchased all of ZBH's shares in ZBC for \$1.
 The completion of this purchase made ZBC a wholly-owned subsidiary of DUCA.